Johnny Ramone: Ramones

 The Ramones played before an audience for the first time on March 30, 1974, at Performance Studios.
 The band's debut album, Ramones, was greeted positively by rock critics.
 The album was not a commercial success, reaching only number 111 on the Billboard album chart.
 Their next two albums, Leave Home and Rocket to Russia, were released in 1977.
 Rocket to Russia was the band's highest-charting album to date, reaching number 49 on the Billboard 200.
 In 1978, the band released their fourth studio album, Road to Ruin.
 It failed to reach the Billboard Top 100.
 However, "I Wanna Be Sedated", which appeared both on the album and as a single, would become one of the band's best-known songs.
 The artwork on the album's cover was done by Punk magazine cofounder John Holmstrom.

-After the band's movie debut in Roger Corman's Rock 'n' Roll High School (1979), renowned producer Phil Spector became interested in the Ramones and produced their 1980 album End of the Century.
+After the band's movie debut in Roger Corman's Rock 'n' Roll High School (1979), producer Phil Spector became interested in the Ramones and produced their 1980 album End of the Century.
 There is a long-disputed rumor that during the recording sessions in Los Angeles, Spector held Johnny at gunpoint, forcing him to repeatedly play a riff.

 Pleasant Dreams, the band's sixth album, was released in 1981.
 It continued the trend established by End of the Century, taking the band further from the raw punk sound of its early records.
 Johnny would contend in retrospect that this direction was a record company decision, a continued futile attempt to get airplay on American radio.

 Subterranean Jungle, produced by Ritchie Cordell and Glen Kolotkin, was released in 1983.
 According to Trouser Press, it brought the band "back to where they once belonged: junky '60s pop adjusted for current tastes", which among other things meant "easing off the breakneck rhythm that was once Ramones dogma."

 Johnny Ramone was responsible for initiating one of the major sources of animosity within the band when he began dating and later married Linda Daniele, who had previously dated Joey Ramone.
 Though the band remained together for years after this incident, relations between Johnny and Joey remained strained.

 The Ramones performed 2,263 concerts, touring virtually nonstop for 22 years.
 On August 6, 1996, after a tour with the Lollapalooza music festival, they played a farewell concert at the Palace in Hollywood and disbanded.

 Recognition of the band's importance grew over the years.
 The Ramones ranked number 26 in Rolling Stone magazine's list of the "100 Greatest Artists of All Time" and number 17 in VH1's "100 Greatest Artists of Hard Rock".
 In 2002, the Ramones were ranked the second-greatest band of all time by Spin, trailing only The Beatles.
 On March 18, 2002, the original four members and Tommy's replacement on drums, Marky Ramone, were inducted into the Rock and Roll Hall of Fame in their first year of eligibility.
 In 2011, the group was awarded a Grammy Lifetime Achievement Award.